 How simple is that.
 Just five ingredients.

-Directions for Pan Fried Cabbage:
+Directions for Pan Fried Cabbage

 Here you’ll find step-by-step photographic instructions to help you recreate this recipe successfully.
 There are plenty of tips included along the way.